-- A. Damage to Property.
+A. Damage to Property.
 Willfully causing or attempting to cause substantial damage or participating in behavior that results in negligent damage to property, or repeated damage to property.
 This shall include school property lent to the student which the student damages.
-As to any such damaged property, the student's parent(s) or guardian(s) shall be liable for the damage to the school property.
+A. Damage to Property.
+Willfully causing or attempting to cause substantial damage or property.
+This shall include school property lent to the student which the student damages.
+A. Damage to Property.
+This shall include school property lent to the student which the student damages.
+A. Damage to Property.
+The student's parent(s) or guardian(s) shall be liable for the damage to the school property.
 Neb.
-Rev. Stat. §79-267(2). - 1.
-Maximum Sanction.
-Expulsion.
+Rev. Stat. §79-267(2).

-- 2. Extracurricular Sanction.
-Suspension from extracurricular activities during the time of suspension or expulsion. - 3.
+2. Extracurricular Sanction.
+Suspension from extracurricular activities during the time of suspension or expulsion.

 Report to Law Enforcement.
 Legal authorities shall be contacted when the value of the property is five hundred dollars (\$500.00) or more.
 Neb.
 Rev. Stat. §28-519; Neb.
-Rev. Stat. §879-262(1), 267(2) and 293. - B. Theft/Larceny.
+Rev. Stat. §§79-262(1), 267(2) and 293.

+B. Theft/Larceny.
 Stealing or attempting to steal property, or repeated theft of property.
 This will include school property lent to a student that is not returned upon demand by an authorized staff member and for which there is no reasonable justification for the failure to return the property.
 Neb.
+Rev. Stat. §79-267(2).

+As

-Rev. Stat. §79-267(2). - 1.
-Maximum Sanction.
-Expulsion. - 2.
-Extracurricular Sanction.
-Suspension from extracurricular activities during the time of suspension or expulsion. - 3.
-Report to Law Enforcement.
+2. Extracurricular Sanction.
+Suspension from extracurricular activities during the time of suspension or expulsion.

+3. Report to Law Enforcement.
 Legal authorities shall be contacted when the value of the property is five hundred dollars (\$500.00) or more.
 Neb.
 Rev. Stat. §§28-511 and 518; Neb.
-Rev. Stat. §§79-262(1), 267(2) and 293. - 4.
-Sanctions off School Grounds.
-Committing burglary or theft which constitutes a felony provided the student has received a citation by a law enforcement officer which involves the offense subject to this subsection or the student admits that he or she has violated subsection V(B). - a.
+Rev. Stat. §§79-262(1), 267(2) and 293.

+4. Sanctions off School Grounds.
+Committing burglary or theft which constitutes a felony provided the student has received a citation by a law enforcement officer which involves the offense subject to this subsection or the student admits that he or she has violated subsection V(B).

+a.
 Extracurricular Maximum Sanction.
-Curtailment of extracurricular activities for the remainder of the semester unless the misconduct occurred within ten (10) school days prior to the end of the first semester, in which case the curtailment shall remain in effect through the second semester. - C. Arson or False Fire Alarm.
+Curtailment of extracurricular activities for the remainder of the semester unless the misconduct occurred within ten (10) school days prior to the end of the first semester, in which case the curtailment shall remain in effect through the second semester.

+C. Arson or False Fire Alarm.
 Intentionally starting a fire.
 Use of any fire causing agents to start or attempt to start a fire.
 Purposely or knowingly causing a false fire alarm.
 Neb.
-Rev. Stat. §\$28-502 to 504 and 907; Neb.
-Rev. Stat. §79-267(10). - 1.
-Minimum Sanction.
-Short-term suspension. - 2.
-Maximum Sanction.
-Expulsion. - 3.
-Extracurricular Sanction.
-Suspension from extracurricular activities during the time of suspension or expulsion. - 4.
-Report to Law Enforcement.
+Rev. Stat. §§28-502 to 504 and 907; Neb.
+Rev. Stat. §79-267(10).

+1. Minimum Sanction.
+Short-term suspension.

+3. Extracurricular Sanction.
+Suspension from extracurricular activities during the time of suspension or expulsion.

+4. Report to Law Enforcement.
 Legal authorities shall be contacted if it is believed the arson was criminal.
 Neb.
 Rev. Stat. §§28-502 to 504 and 907; Neb.
-Rev. Stat. §§79-262(1), 267(10) and 293 - D. False Alarm or Report.
-Purposely making a false alarm or false report, or purposely furnishing false information or making a communication or statement, whether verbal, written or electronic, concerning the existence of any bomb, explosive device, weapon, firearm, dangerous chemical substance, or biochemical or terroristic device, or concerning an intent or attempt to be made to kill, injure, or intimidate any individual or to use, possess, or bring on to District property or to any District activity or event any bomb, explosive device, weapon, firearm, dangerous chemical substance, or biochemical or terroristic device, or concerning the need for medical, police, or emergency services or procedures.
+Rev. Stat. §§79-262(1), 267(10) and 293.

+D. False Alarm or Report.
+Purposely making a false alarm or false report, or purposely furnishing false information or making a communication or statement, whether verbal, written or electronic, concerning the existence of any bomb, explosive device, weapon, firearm, dangerous chemical substance, or biochemical or terroristic device, or concerning an intent attempt to be made to kill, injure, or intimidate any individual or to use, possess, or bring on to District property or to any District activity or event any bomb, explosive device, weapon, firearm, dangerous chemical substance, or biochemical or terroristic device, or concerning the need for medical, police, or emergency services or procedures.
 Neb.
-Rev. Stat. §828-907 and 1221; Neb.
+Rev. Stat. §§28-907 and 1221; Neb.
 Rev. Stat. §79-267(10).